ggandor/leap.nvim/README.md

 ------------------------------------------------------------------------
 -- [1] Match the modes here for which you don't want to use labels --     (`:h mode()`, `:h lua-pattern`).
--- [2] For 1-char search, you might want to aim for precision instead of --     typing comfort, to get as many direct jumps as possible.
--- [3] This helper function makes it easier to set "clever-f"-like --     functionality (https://github.com/rhysd/clever-f.vim), returning
+-- [2] This helper function makes it easier to set "clever-f"-like --     functionality (https://github.com/rhysd/clever-f.vim), returning
 --     an `opts` table derived from the defaults, where the given keys --     are added to `keys.next_target` and `keys.prev_target`